-The table below sets forth the total amount billed and accrued for Deloitte Certified Public Accountants S.A. for services performed in 2021 and Deloitte LLP for services performed 2020, respectively, and breaks down these amounts by the category of service.
+The table below sets forth the total amount billed and accrued for Deloitte Certified Public Accountants S.A. for services performed in 2021 and 2022, respectively, and breaks down these amounts by the category of service.
 The fees paid to our principal accountant were approved in accordance with the pre-approval policies and procedures described below.

-2020 2021
+2021 2022

-(Expre millions Doll
+(Expressed in millions of U.S.

+Dol lars)

-Audit fees \$ 0.50 \$ 0.40
+Audit fees \$ 0.40 \$ 0.30

-Total fees \$ 0.50 \$ 0.40
+Total fees \$ 0.40 \$ 0.30